antistoopmode/antistoopmode.github.io/docs/guides/damage_for_beginners.md

 Active the Skills scale with:
 - **Attributes**: You can spend 4 Attribute Points per Level.
-- **Stats**: Certain stats scale your Active Ability depending on the Skill type (more on that in the "Damage Skill Types" section.
+- **Stats**: Certain stats scale your Active Ability depending on the Skill type (more on that in the "Damage Skill Types" section).
 You gain stats from items, Passive Skills, Auras and Mercenary Skills.
 - **Skill levels**: Most Skill levels increase the damage of your Active Skill.
 You get one Skill point per level and can spend a maximum of 20 Skill points per Skill.
 You can gain additional Skill levels from items.
-- **The Skill levels of certain other Skills**: In HS2 Active Skills gain bonus damage from certain other Active Skills, which arementioned at the bottom of the Skill tooltip.
+- **The Skill levels of certain other Skills**: In HS2 Active Skills gain bonus damage from certain other Active Skills, which are mentioned at the bottom of the Skill tooltip.
 - **Auras**: Auras that increase a relevant Stat for your Active Skills, will boost their damage.
 You can only use one Aura at a time.
 - **Passives**: Passives that increase a relevant Stat for your Active Skills, will boost their damage.